janwilmake/LLMTEXT-mcp/extract-from-sitemap/SPEC.md

 - Should use Parallel OAuth if no `.env` is found or no env is passed.
 - Writes files to outdir, removes old files that weren't overwritten using old manifest `llmtext-manifest.json`, write manifest

+## CLI UPDATE

+Please update the CLI such that:

+- it opens the browser automatically when needed to oauth
+- it adds the api key to keychain after oauth using https://bun.com/docs/api/secrets.md and reuses from there if available
+- it closes the server after the api key has been retrieved, such that the process will end, in the end.

 ## Sources

 - https://llmstxt.org/index.md